wp-plugins/icepay-woocommerce-online-payment-module/readme.txt

 4. The ICEPAY WordPress WooCommerce Online Payment plugin allows you to offer the most frequently used national and international online payment methods including iDeal, Giropay, PayPal, MrCash/Bancontact, Sofortbanking, text/sms payments, phone payments, Creditcard, Visa, MasterCard, American Express, Diners Club International, Maestro International, JCB, Laser, Carte Bleue, Dankort, CartaSi and Debit cards.

 == Changelog ==

+= 2.3.2 =
+* Fix - Reduce stock of product when paying with Afterpay.
+* Fix - Better integration with the latest WooCommerce (2.3.8) version.
+* Tweak - Plugin now uses tabs instead of everything on one page.
+* Tweak - Payment methods are now in a WooCommerce table style.
+* Dev - Now includes basic information about the installation.
+* Dev - Wordpress Plugin overview page now includes a direct Settings link to the ICEPAY settings.
+* Dev - Module now only supports WooCommerce > 2.3.
+* Dev - Added German as supported language in the plugin (rough translation).

 = 2.3.1 =
 * Fixed an possible issue with Afterpay taxes.